Bjørn Nørgaard's tapestries

 Did you know?

-During the 1990s, when the tapestries were being created, approximately 60 weavers worked on the project.
+During the 1990s, while the tapestries were in the making, about 60 weavers worked on the project.

 Did you know?

-As a rule of thumb, it has taken one weaver one year to weave one square meter of tapestry.
+As a rule of thumb, each square metre of tapestry has taken one weaver one year to weave.

 Did you know?

-The only place where Queen Margrethe II made a change was on the interpiece with Noah's Ark.
-The Queen had a pair of penguins changed to a pair of puffins to represent the Faroe Islands.
-There was also a pair of polar bears for Greenland.
+The only change requested by Queen Margrethe II was in the narrow separate border depicting Noah's Ark.
+The Queen had a penguin pair altered toa puffin pair to represent the Faroe Islands, matching the pair of polar bears representing Greenland.

 Did you know?